jonathanmeaney-lmk/globale_store/README.md

 5. As a signed in user, I want to log out of the GlobALE store.

-6. As a signed in user, I have forgotten my password and would like to reset it in order to sign in.
+6. As a registered user, I have forgotten my password and would like to reset it in order to sign in.

 **Storing items for purchase and making purchases**